 The following screenshot comes from the outcome of my appeal.
 The one after that comes from the grievance I raised against the company for the way the appeal was dealt with.

 The half-hearted apology was utterly pathetic.
-I’d waited six weeks for the outcome of the investigation yet the Head of Cabin Crew claimed Hayley was conscious how long the process had taken and wanted to ensure I didn’t wait any longer.
-Another twenty four hours wouldn’t have made any difference.
+I’d waited six weeks for the outcome yet the Head of Department claimed Hayley was conscious how long the process had taken and wanted to ensure I didn’t wait any longer.
+Another twenty four hours would not have made any difference.

 I then received the outcome of her investigation within an hour of arriving home after a flight despite asking in writing that she be considerate about when it was sent.

-The same union rep’ accompanied me to all grievance meetings.
-She confirmed during the appeal meeting with the Head of Cabin Crew that it did appear as if Hayley was being guided by Employee Relations Consultant Pedro.
-She also stated that at one point she was even reading from the wrong set of notes.
+The same Union rep’ accompanied me to all grievance meetings.
+She confirmed during the appeal meeting with the Head of Department that it did appear as if Hayley was being guided by the Employee Relations Consultant.
+She also stated that at one point Hayley was even reading from the wrong set of notes.

-The following screenshot comes from documents submitted as part of my appeal and the subsequent response from the Head of Cabin Crew.
+The following screenshot comes from documents submitted as part of my appeal and the subsequent response from the Head of Department.

 During the first grievance investigation meeting with crew manager Lana, Pedro was also present.
-He didn’t “guide her on the Virgin process” at any time.
+He didn’t “guide her on the airline’s process” at any time.

-During my subsequent three meetings regarding the second disciplinary matter, I wasn’t aware of the Employee Relations Consultant offering guidance to either manager who led the meeting.
+During my subsequent three meetings regarding the second disciplinary matter, the Employee Relations Consultant didn’t offer guidance to either Cabin Crew Manager or the Head of Department who conducted the meeting.

 During all three meetings the only time the Employee Relations Consultant spoke was to clarify something that had been said.

-It wasn’t my perception and the union rep’s perception that Pedro was guiding Hayley on the “Virgin process”.
+It wasn’t my “perception” and the experienced Union rep’s perception that Pedro was guiding Hayley on the airline’s processes.
 He was guiding her because she had no clue what she was doing.
 At one stage he even said “I’m trying to guide Hayley”.